groupserver/gs.group.messages.export/README.rst

 The ``gs-group-messages-export-posts.json`` view (in the ``messages`` context) provides a list of post-identifiers in JSON format.
-The month is specified using the ``month`` query-string;
-the current month is returned if no query-string is provided.
+The month is specified using the ``month`` query-string: a six-digit ``yyyymm`` value us expected.
+The current month is returned if no query-string is provided.

 The posts are downloaded by the JavaScript_ that assembles the posts into a single ``mbox`` file.